jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-tim-green-on-curating-a-debut-album.md

 ---
 templateKey: interview-post
 path: /interview/timgreen
-title: TIM GREEN on his debut album
+title: TIM GREEN on constructing his debut album
 date: 2018-06-16T21:39:00.397Z
-description: 'Returning with his atmospheric '
+description: >-
+  Hot off the back of his new album, the versatile artist talks us through its year-long development.
 featuredImage: /img/tim-green.jpg
 ---
-Following his set at [The Junction](https://www.ravereviewz.net/Venue/The-Junction---Bondi/54) earlier this month, we had a chat with the Cocoon favourite about his cinematic LP and projects, old and new.
+_Following his set at _[_The Junction_](https://www.ravereviewz.net/Venue/The-Junction---Bondi/54)_ earlier this month, we had a chat with the Cocoon favourite to discuss his engaging career, cinematic LP and corresponding tour. _

-**RR: It was great to have you back in Australia Tim!
+**RR: It was great having you back in Australia, Tim!
 Your tour celebrated the release of your first album - ‘Her Future Ghost.’
 Talk us through the LP’s development.
 What’s the meaning behind its title?**

 Tim: Yes was happy to be back!
 So my concept and direction was to write a film score basically.
 Although for a film that doesn’t actually exist.
 As an avid film score fan, I wanted to create a body of work that took certain typical soundtrack traits and practices, then apply them to this album as the inspiration and direction for myself.
 So having repeating themes and motives for different elements from the story, like a love theme for example.
 Or by having each song almost as if it was for a different scene in a movie etc… All of this was basically to give me a new way to write and think about how to construct an album.